confiscate/tiefvision/README.md

 ## Developer Guide
 Please refer to the [Developer Guide](doc/developer.md) for details.

+## Slides
+[Presentation Slides](doc/TiefVision.pdf) with detailed view of inner workings of TiefVision, from a talk given by Pau Carre.

 ## Copyright
 Copyright (C) 2016 Pau Carré Cardona - All Rights Reserved You may use, distribute and modify this code under the